 9. Other guided tours you may be interested in

-Along with the Colosseum, the Vatican Museums are the most emblematic enclave of Rome and have so much to offer that it is worth visiting them with the company of someone who can tell you all its history in a pleasant way.
-You can check this article I wrote about St Peter's Basilica Tickets:.
+Along with the Colosseum, the Vatican Museums are the most emblematic place of Rome and have so much to offer that it is completely worth it visiting them with the company of someone who can tell you all about its history.
+Check this article I wrote about Best Vatican guided tours .

-Nor would I forget the Galleria Borghese, one of the most spectacular places in the city and that often goes unnoticed by tourists.
-I leave here the guide of Borghese Gardens and Gallery Tours & Tickets: so you can consult it.
+Nor would I forget the Galleria Borghese, one of the most spectacular places in the city that often goes unnoticed by tourists.
+Here's our guide on Borghese Gardens and Gallery Tours & Tickets.

-If you prefer more complete tours of the city, I recommend you to read Best Rome Tours:.
-I am sure you will find the one that best suits your tastes, as the offer of tours and guided tours of the city is endless!
+And, if you prefer more complete tours of the city, I recommend you to read Best Rome Tours.
+I am sure you will find the one that best suits your tastes, as you will find an endless offer of guided tours of Rome!